contentacms/contenta_jsonapi/README.md

 $ yarn run nightwatch
 ```

-## Frontends
+## Front-ends

-Please implement your own frontends and talk about it
+Please implement your own front-ends and talk about it

-Existing frontends (all in development):
+Existing front-ends (all in development):

 * https://github.com/contentacms/contenta_angular
 * https://github.com/contentacms/contenta_react